-- o 2019 houses were inexpensive ; since COVID housing prices have exploded - Non-resident fees were tried years ago but received backlash from surrounding municipalities. - Surrounding residents use of Town fields, and arenas. - Insufficient "destinations" to keep cruise line guests within Parry Sound geographical area. - Difficulty in getting residents to participate in new programs. - Graffiti on public infrastructure. - Some traditional events are at the end of their lifecycle. - Threat area socially disadvantaged part of town has access to water but kids use of water conflicts with boat traffic.
-This area is about to be consumed by wealthy homes. - Increasing demand on programs/activities from surrounding municipalities. - Re-engaging people to attend events from "pandemic culture". - Limited number of young Parry Sound residents returning home. - Shifting and more diverse interest in non-traditional activities (ice sports) among younger residents. - Concern over addressing capital cost premiums and operating sustainability of the new MURC. - Concern over smaller municipalities rescinding their partnership interest. - Use of vacant lands for commercial development as opposed to public waterfront access. - Short term financial relief from waterfront development could jeopardize future public use. - Rental costs for Town facilities is a barrier for some groups. - Concern that MURC multi-purpose space won't be appropriately sized to accommodate activities. - Migration of activities to other municipalities due to lower rental fees. - Continued reduction in financial assistance to the Museum on Tower Hill from various levels of government. - Limited staff resources are affecting ability to rent available space.
+- o 2019 houses were inexpensive; since COVID housing prices have exploded - o Non-resident fees were tried years ago but received backlash from surrounding municipalities. - Surrounding residents use of Town fields, and arenas. - o Insufficient "destinations" to keep cruise line guests within Parry Sound geographical area. - o Difficulty in getting residents to participate in new programs. - o Graffiti on public infrastructure. - Some traditional events are at the end of their lifecycle. - Threat area socially disadvantaged part of town has access to water but kids use of water conflicts with boat traffic.
+This area is about to be consumed by wealthy homes. - o Increasing demand on programs/activities from surrounding municipalities. - Re-engaging people to attend events from "pandemic culture". - o Limited number of young Parry Sound residents returning home. - Shifting and more diverse interest in non-traditional activities (ice sports) among younger residents. - o Concern over addressing capital cost premiums and operating sustainability of the new MURC. - o Concern over smaller municipalities rescinding their partnership interest. - Use of vacant lands for commercial development as opposed to public waterfront access. - o Short term financial relief from waterfront development could jeopardize future public use. - o Rental costs for Town facilities is a barrier for some groups. - Concern that MURC multi-purpose space won't be appropriately sized to accommodate activities. - o Migration of activities to other municipalities due to lower rental fees. - Continued reduction in financial assistance to the Tower Hill Museum from various levels of government. - Limited staff resources are affecting ability to rent available space.